 It’s too easy to forget about our affirmations when moments of stress arise.
 All is well when we’re at home on the commute to work reciting a powerful affirmation to ourselves, but when faced with challenges, our reactive stress response kicks right back in and makes us feel less than worthy.

-Writing your affirmations in a journal and spending some time after writing to reflect deepens the message so that you’re more likely to remember your affirmation of choice when you need it.
+Writing your favorite affirmations in a journal and spending some time after writing to reflect deepens the message so that you’re more likely to remember your affirmation of choice when you need it.

 4. Live that life